litmuschaos/litmus-e2e/README.md

 </table>

 # OpenEBS E2E Pipeline
-It contains the openebs e2e BDDs for OenEBS experiments.
+It contains the openebs e2e BDDs for OpenEBS experiments.
 A stateful application (percona) deployed using cstor (OpenEBS Storage class).
 The chaos is performed on the different OpenEBS components using the same application.
 In the end, The application, litmus, and OpenEBS are removed successfully.

 ### Different Stages:
 <table style="width:100%">